-European airports closed as snow causes travel chaos
+Death toll rises as snow causes chaos across Europe

 'Risk to life'

-After issuing a rare red weather warning Thursday, the UK Met Office has downgraded its alert to amber and yellow warnings across most of the UK.
+After issuing a rare red weather warning Thursday, the UK Met Office has downgraded its alert to amber and yellow across most of the UK.

 Frequent and heavy snow showers could block roads and cause transport delays.
 Some rural communities could be cut off for days, the Met Office warned.